Union Island: Fauna

-The common opossum, locally known as "manicou", can usually only be seen at the end of the dry season.
+The common opossum, locally known as "manicou", can usually be seen only at the end of the dry season.
 Common Caribbean birds like the bananaquit are found on the island, as is the ubiquitous blackbird.
-A recent book (2006) on the fauna of Mustique, a neighbouring island, is an excellent reference.
+A 2006 book on the fauna of Mustique, a neighboring island, is a notable reference.
 The Union Island gecko, discovered in 2005 is endemic to the island and is currently listed as critically endangered by the International Union for Conservation of Nature.

 Tourism

 The tourism industry plays an increasing role in Union Island's economy.
 A large number of yachts visit the island each year, often on their way to the nearby Tobago Cays.

-There are a number of local guest houses, including St. Joseph's Roman Catholic Church, the Anchorage Yacht Club, and a small hotel at the Bougainvilla in Clifton.
+There are a number of local guest houses, including St. Joseph's Roman Catholic Church, the Anchorage Yacht Club, and a small hotel at the Bougainville in Clifton.

 Turtle watching is conducted by the Union Island Environmental Attackers (UIEA), an environmental non-governmental organization seeking to preserve Union Island.
 Turtle watching occurs during the Turtle Closed Season (March 1 to July 31), during which time catching or killing of turtles for consumption is forbidden.

 There are also a number of bars and restaurants on the island.

 Chatham Bay, on the west side of the island, is popular for its remote beach and snorkeling.

 A key feature of the Union Island region is the Tobago Cays National Marine Park.
 The Tobago Cays are a group of small, uninhabited islands surrounded by reefs.
 Snorkeling, scuba diving and swimming with sea turtles are offered.

-The Union Island Sailing Club sponsors two sailing dinghies that participate in local regattae.
+The Union Island Sailing Club sponsors two sailing dinghies that participate in local regatta.